wenhuizhang/identity/samples/README.md

 You can find sample code and examples in the `samples` directory.
 These samples are designed to help you understand how to use the Identity platform effectively.
-The samples are composed of a `Curency Exchange A2A Agent` leveraging a `Currency Exchange MCP Server` and an `OASF Agent Definition`.
+The samples are composed of a `Currency Exchange A2A Agent` leveraging a `Currency Exchange MCP Server` and an `OASF Agent Definition`.

 You can create and verify the following type of badges: